XHIKE/xhike-app/README.md

 ## Architecture
-XHIKE is a Network composed by a Token emited on the Waves blockchain and a set of products channels, community, tools and a interactive and futuristic marketplace that enable its holder to not only send and receive XHIKE but buying products, tokens, services, goods and any product that can be purchased by a digital transfer of ownership.
+XHIKE is a Network composed by a Token emited on the Waves blockchain and a set of products channels, community, tools and a interactive and futuristic marketplace that enable its holder to not only send and receive XHIKE but also buying products, tokens, services, goods and any product that can be purchased by a digital transfer of ownership.